 My approach is wellness-oriented with a foundation in behavioral science.
-I view my clients as bright, capable people who just need some information and support.
-That's why I place value in building a productive and compassionate therapeutic relationship.
-I strive to bring a balance of patience, positivity, and professionalism to our work together.
+I view my clients as capable people who benefit from information and support.
+I work hard to build a productive and compassionate therapeutic relationship.
+I strive to bring a balance of patience, positivity, and professionalism to our work.

 I am especially committed to respecting your beliefs, identity, culture, religion, and personal history.
 I will do my best to develop an accurate understanding of you, your life experiences, and what you hope to achieve.
 We will tie our work to a goal that is meaningful to you.
 I will collaborate with you to find workable solutions based on your values and your willingness to modify unhelpful thoughts, feelings, and behaviors.
 I will recommend credible tools and strategies based on what you are willing and able to do.